 9. Body composition – Percentage of tissue distribution can benefit REE, such as muscle.

 10. Physical activity

 Physical activity and exercise are different concepts, meanwhile physical activity englobes all type of movement and sport practices, exercise is a task or an activity deliberately planned, structured and repetitive that seeks to improve or maintain an adaptation contributing to enhance fitness and health.
-To learn more about its differences, click here.
+To learn more, click here.
 Both expend energy and have an impact to metabolism and REE.
 However, to target something we need a goal and a dose of exercise to progress from point A to B. Exercise prescription within a Strength & Conditioning program is a precise tool to adjust the dose, tolerance and achieve benefits.
 Some beneficial impacts of exercise in metabolism are:

 + Muscle behaves as an endocrine organ does not only provide a platform for structural integrity and locomotion, it also influence, regulates and balances hormonal activity.

 + Exercise increases functionality and strength, reducing aging metabolism dysfunctions.

 Physical activity is a fundamental pillar for health and well being.
 Increasing exercise, movement and daily activity has become one of the more important factors for maintaining life and its vital functions.
 Physical activity turns out to be the primary call to action for health and fighting sedentarism.
 Here are some sedentary behaviours, do you have any match?

 !
 Less than 150 min of exercise/physical activity per week.